joamag/ptorrent/README.md

 Simple tracker for the bittorrent protocol implemented in PHP.

 ## Reference
-Implemented according to the bitorrent official specification (http://wiki.theory.org/BitTorrentSpecification).
+Implemented according to the [bitorrent official specification](http://wiki.theory.org/BitTorrentSpecification).